nifty-oss/nitrate/README.md

 }
 ```

-The main difference from the standard `entrypoint!` macro is that `nitrate` represents an entrypoint that does not perform allocattions or copies when reading the input buffer, and therefore uses less compute units to parse the input accounts.
+The main difference from the standard `entrypoint!` macro is that `nitrate` represents an entrypoint that does not perform allocations or copies when reading the input buffer, and therefore uses less compute units to parse the input accounts.

 The entrypoint is bundled with a companion [`program`](https://github.com/nifty-oss/nitrate/program/README.md) types and [`macro`](https://github.com/nifty-oss/nitrate/macro/README.md) crates.